 Create a slideshow presentation

-If you’re a B2B business, you could consider using interesting stills from your video in a slideshow presentation.
+If you’re a B2B business, you could repurpose video content in a slideshow presentation.
+For example, using interesting stills to catch the audience’s attention.
 Animated explainer videos are especially suited to this.

-Not only will you have some high-quality slides to impress your clients with at your next meeting, but you can also upload your presentation to SlideShare — the YouTube of slideshows — and share it with other businesses and professionals on LinkedIn!
+As a result, you won’t only have some impressive high-quality slides for your next client meeting.
+In addition, you’re also able to upload your presentation to SlideShare — the YouTube of slideshows.
+Furthermore, you can share it with other businesses and professionals on LinkedIn!

 Use the audio for a podcast